 Competitive exclusion labels prevent line items with the same label from showing ads on the same page.
 Adding these labels to your line items can be helpful if you have multiple advertisers who sell similar products or services.

-For example, if you have two car manufacturers advertising across your network, showing ads for both of their cars at the same time may not result in a good experience for users of your website or app.
-Doing so may reflect poorly on the brands of both manufacturers, and both advertisers may want to avoid this from happening.
+If you have two car manufacturers advertising across your network, showing ads for both of their cars at the same time may not result in a good experience for users of your website or app.
+Doing so may reflect poorly on the brands of both manufacturers.
+Both advertisers may want to avoid this from happening.

 To manage this situation, you could create a competitive exclusion label called "Auto" and then apply it to any line times where your advertiser was a car manufacturer.